C++ Boost

 bgi::rtree<Value, bgi::quadratic<16>> rtree2(bulk.begin(), bulk.end());

-Splitting algorithm template parameter:
+Splitting algorithm template param:

 quadratic<N>— fast inserts, decent queries.
 Good default.linear<N>— fastest inserts, poorest query quality.rstar<N>— slowest inserts, best query quality.
 Pick if you build once and query a lot.